nuts-foundation/nuts-development-network-ca/README.md

 It writes the private key and certificate in the `issued-certificates` directory.

-Note: to generate a wildcard certificate, put the host name in double quotes.

 # Issue certificate without Docker

 If you don't want to use Docker you can use the OpenSSL script directly: